 - Do not open the instrument.
 The instrument can be opened and repaired only by qualified personnel.
 Unauthorized opening voids the warranty. - Do not expose the instrument to rain or moisture. - Do not expose the instrument to direct sunlight. - Be careful not to infiltrate powders and liquids inside the instrument.
-Nor on the outside. - If liquids get inside the unit, remove the power immediately to prevent the risk of electric shock and contact a service center as soon as possible. - Do not clean using abrasive cleaners as they may damage the surface. - Please keep all packaging in case you need to transport the instrument to a service center. - The supplied power adapter can be used in any Country that has a mains voltage between 100 Vac and 240 Vac.
-Please use only the supplied PSU. - Do not touch the AC adapter with wet hands.
+Nor on the outside. - If liquids get inside the unit, remove the power immediately to prevent the risk of electric shock and contact a service center as soon as possible. - Do not clean using abrasive cleaners as they may damage the surface. - Please keep all packaging in case you need to transport the instrument to a service center. - The instrument can be used in any Country that has a mains voltage between 100 Vac and 240 Vac. - Do not touch the AC adapter with wet hands.